oracle-samples/apex-sert/README.md

-*This repository acts as a template for all of Oracle’s GitHub repositories.
-It contains information about the guidelines for those repositories.
-All files and sections contained in this template are mandatory, and a GitHub app ensures alignment with these guidelines.
-To get started with a new repository, replace the italic paragraphs with the respective text for your project.*

 # APEX-SERT

 APEX-SERT is an APEX application that evaluates a selected APEX application for security vulnerabilities.
 The selected application will be evaluated on many topics including: Authentication, Authorization, SQL Injection, Cross Site Scripting (XSS), URL Tampering and many more